Complete the form below to receive our brochure with detailed pricing. We will also phone you as soon as possible to chat about your education.

 Minimum credits: 120

 College SA is authorised and accredited by the ICB to offer the QCTO Occupational-accredited National Qualifications.
 QCTO and the ICB (The Institute of Certified Bookkeepers) are organisations whose purpose is to ensure that the theoretical training provided to prospective bookkeepers and accountants meets industry standards.
 ICB performs quality assurance for accredited bookkeeping, accounting, business and administrative courses.
 These qualifications are recognised by employers and several other professional bodies, both nationally and internationally, and allow students to get a nationally-recognised qualification, further their studies and subsequently, their careers.
 Furthermore, successful completion of one of these accredited courses will qualify you for a relevant national certificate or diploma (depending on the course), which is registered on the National Qualifications Framework.
 QCTO continuously strives to improve the quality of development and training of entrants to the bookkeeping and accounting sector.
 They do this in order to address the skills scarcity that currently exists in the financial market.
 This ensures that as a bookkeeping or accounting professional, you can enhance your skills continuously, and employers can continuously ensure that their employees are up-to-date with bookkeeping and accounting practices, laws, and procedures

 - You must be at least 16 years old

 What are subjects?

 Subjects are the particular fields of study that are covered in a course.
 The subjects below make up this course and will need to be completed in order for you to complete this course.

 This subject is designed to equip you with the basic numerical and communication skills required to operate effectively in business.

 Bookkeeping to Trial Balance

-Introducing you to source documents, the rules of double entry, subsidiary journals, the general ledger, bookkeeping for the different inventory systems and bank and creditors reconciliations.
+This subject introduces you to source documents, the rules of double entry, subsidiary journals, the general ledger, bookkeeping for the different inventory systems, and bank and creditors reconciliations.